Dear users of our website,

 - To keep information for a certain period of time and to identify the website visitor's computer as soon as they return to our webpages.
 This makes it possible, for example, to use the settings you have previously selected so that you do not have to choose the settings again (e.g. language settings, log-in information).

 You may search the contents of the website via our search function.
-We use Google's service for this purpose.
+For this, we use the service provided by the search engine Ecosia.

-By using the full-text search and thus calling up the search results page, you consent to the use of the Google search service and thus also to the transfer of data to the Google service.
-This includes, for example, the search terms you enter and the IP address of the computer you are using.
-Please note that different data protection standards apply to Google than to the University of Tübingen's Internet services.
+By using the full-text search and thus calling up the search results page, you consent to the use of the Ecosia search service and thus also to the transfer of data to it.
+Ecosia only collects absolutely necessary data, and that data is anonymized.
+Search requests with Ecosia are forwarded to Bing.
+Please note that different data protection standards apply to Ecosia than to the University of Tübingen's Internet services.
 We expressly point out that the processing, in particular the storage, deletion and use of possibly transmitted personal data is the responsibility of the provider of the search service, and that the University of Tübingen, as the operator of its website, has no influence on the type or scope of the transmitted data or on its further processing.

 YouTube plugins and YouTube videos